RatJuggler/guinea-bot/README.md

     $ sudo cp guinea-bot.service /etc/systemd/system

-A configuration file also needs to be created to hold the Twitter access keys.
+A configuration file also needs to be created to hold the Twitter access tokens.

     $ sudo systemctl edit guinea-bot